 When you’re screening candidates, prioritize these things:

-Channel depth – Look for at least one channel where they can explain campaigns in detail.
+Channel depth.
+Look for at least one channel where they can explain campaigns in detail.
 Keywords, audiences, creatives, landing pages, conversion setup.
 And show results.

-Analytics and attribution – Can they talk through how they track conversions?
+Analytics and attribution.
+Can they talk through how they track conversions?
 GA4, GTM, pixels?
 Do they assess quality of leads or just count clicks?

-Strategic thinking – Do they ask about your product, margins, sales cycle, and existing traffic before proposing tactics?
+Strategic thinking.
+Do they ask about your product, margins, sales cycle, and existing traffic before proposing tactics?

 Skip the theoretical questions about “what would you do if…” scenarios.
 Ask about what they actually did.

-Trial Tasks That Reveal Competence
+Trial Tasks That Reveal Strategic Ability

 Don’t hire based on interviews alone.

-Audit task: Give them access (or screenshots) of your current website and ad accounts.
+Audit task.
+Give them access, or screenshots, of your current website and ad accounts.
 Ask for a short written audit and 90-day plan.
 You’ll see their priorities, realism, and understanding of your niche.

-Mini-campaign plan: “We sell [X], budget is $2,000/month, target is US small businesses.
+Mini-campaign plan.
+“We sell [X], budget is $2,000/month, target is US small businesses.
 How would you split budget and what would you test first?”

-Pay them for 5-10 hours of work.
+Pay them for 5 to 10 hours of work.

 The investment is worth it because you’ll evaluate both the quality of their work and how they communicate during the assignment.